-ENERGY STAR metrics update announced for 2018
+ENERGY STAR metrics update coming August of 2018

 ENERGY STAR scoring metrics are set to update in 2018